space-sh/space/doc/shell-coding-and-style-guidelines/index.md

+---
+prev: /advanced-spacegal-shell-configuration/
+prev_title: "Advanced SpaceGal shell configuration"
+next: /lua-coding-and-style-guidelines/
+next_title: "Lua coding and style guidelines"
+title: Shell coding and style guidelines
+weight: 700
+icon: "<b>7. </b>"
+---

 # Shell coding and style guidelines

-Ash, dash, bash and ksh compatible guide.
+_Ash_, _dash_, _bash_ and _ksh_ compatible guide.

 Code is expected to be presented in the following order:
 1. Header
 2. Global state and constants
 3. Functions
 4. Main entrypoint function, when applicable

 ## Formatting
 General rules for file and code formatting.

 ### File name
-File name should have the ".sh" extension for POSIX-compliant shell scripts (dash compatible code) and ".bash" for Bash-only shell scripts.
+File name should have the ".sh" extension for _POSIX-compliant_ shell scripts (_dash_ compatible code) and ".bash" for _Bash-only_ shell scripts.

 ### Executable permissions
 All shell script programs should have executable permissions set, except for libraries and modules, which are expected not to have a program entrypoint, main or code outside of functions.